-- (51) Inorganic zinc silicate coatings must be applied in accordance with the manufacturer's instruction. - (52) Do not blast fin stabilizers to near white metal.
-As-received fin stabilizers must be brushoff blasted to NACE 4/SSPC-SP 7 (Brush-Off Blast Cleaning) in lieu of near white metal blast to ensure polymer fairing compound is not removed prior to application of paint.
-Blank, wrap, cover, or mask equipment, shafts and openings to preclude damage and prevent entry of contaminants prior to cleaning operation.
-Remove protective covering upon completion of preservation operations. - (53) "Total System" value is only listed when it is more stringent than the sum of the individual coats of the system. - (54) This Table Line does not apply to propulsion plant water tanks aboard nuclear-powered ships. - (55) For MIL-PRF-23236 Type VII Class 9, 9/18, 11, and 11/18 paints, follow the NAVSEAreviewed ASTM F718 for temperatures, cure and recoat times.
-This supersedes the 70 degree Fahrenheit, 36/12-hour/5 day requirement. - (56) Do not apply nonskid to 7 inch wide strip of deck surface in way of the hangar door seal interface on DDG-51 Class Flight II-A ships. - (57) Painting PCMS tile on paint-allowed PCMS ships will be to match surrounding surfaces and as designated by the SUPERVISOR.
-Painting is prohibited on no-paint PCMS ships. - (58) Products used for the primer or single coat must contain OAP.
+- (53) "Total System" value is only listed when it is more stringent than the sum of the individual coats of the system. - (54) This Table Line does not apply to propulsion plant water tanks aboard nuclear-powered ships. - (55) For MIL-PRF-23236 Type VII Class 9, 9/18, 11, and 11/18 paints, follow the NAVSEAreviewed ASTM F718 for temperatures, cure and recoat times.
+This supersedes the 70 degree Fahrenheit, 36/12-hour/5 day requirement. - (56) Nonskid must be applied to within 3.5 4.0 inches of the exterior and interior helicopter hangar door seal edges. - (57) Intentionally left blank. - (58) Products used for the primer or single coat must contain OAP.
 Touch-up coating is not required to contain OAP. - (59) Composition L nonskid may be used in Composition G areas with TYCOM approval. - (60) MIL-PRF-24667 Composition L material must be applied in areas designated by the VLA General Services Bulletin Number 8. - (61) For flight decks equipped with RAST tracks, see Figure One for guidance on RAST track plates.